 In our postmodern era, people are desensitized.
-They know who Freddy and Jason are; Saw and The Devil's Rejects show in theaters all over the world.
-Once again, setting and a spooky ambience are important, but maniacs jumping out at jittery crowds and loud noises are where the scares really are.
+They know who Freddy and Jason are; Saw and The Devil’s Rejects show in cinemas all over the world.
+Once again, setting and a spooky ambience are important, but jump scares and loud noises are where the scares really are.

 3. Scare and get out of there.

 If you hang around for too long, your victims might not find you as scary.
-Especially if they notice your spooky-bat pompom earrings or the boogie hanging out of your nose.
-It's a lot better to scare one victim and immediately go on the prowl for another.
+Especially if they notice your spooky-bat pompom earrings.
+It’s a lot better to scare one paying victim and immediately go on the prowl for another.

 4. Try to work in some time for touch-ups.